webexpress-framework/WebExpress/doc/development_guide.md

 ╚══════════════════════════════════════════════════════════════════════════════════════╝
 ```

-A color scheme is defined in a class that implements the `ITheme` interface and is associated with an application.
+A color scheme is defined in a class that implements the `ITheme` interface, allowing it
+to be seamlessly associated with an application.
+The example below demonstrates how to specify
+color properties for various UI elements, such as backgrounds and text, to create a consistent
+visual theme:

 ```csharp
 [Name("MyTheme")]